the-merky/Aurora/README.md

 ## Contact :email:

-For any questions or inquiries about the Aurora Chess Engine project, please reach out to me at kumarshambu2010@gmail.com.
+For any questions or inquiries about the Aurora Chess Engine project, please reach out to me at work@merky.dev

 Thank you for your interest in Aurora Chess Engine.
 Stay tuned for future updates! :rocket:

 ## Begin worked on right now...
+### Using UCI or making a dedicated GUI
 ### Move Search
 ### Special moves and rules
 	-En passant